harrrshall/Open-Dubbing/README.md

 Future Enhancements

-Implement email functionality in email.py: Automatically send the generated podcast to a list of email addresses.
+Implement email functionality in email.py: Automatically send the generated Dubbed to a list of email addresses.

 Add more robust error handling: Improve error handling and logging for easier debugging.